nag763/doteur/README.md

 ## 🆕 Live test

-Since the version 0.5.1, the tool is testable with limited functionnalities on the GitHub pages.
-Please note that the output of the live functionnality is experimental and won't always reflect the CLI's output.
+Since the version 0.5.1, the tool is testable with limited functionnalities on the GitHub pages. **Please note that the output of the live functionnality is experimental and won't always reflect the CLI's output.**

+You can test the tool [here](https://nag763.github.io/doteur/live/)

 ## 🆕 About features